What is a smart home?

 - Communication protocols

 All these components are connected through a Control Panel.
-The Control panel is a computer that controls the security systems, communicates with all the different devices, is responsible for triggering alarms in case of any emergency and communicates with an alarm monitoring system.
+The Control panel is a computer that controls the security systems, communicates with all the different devices, is responsible for triggering alarms in case of any emergency, and communicates with an alarm monitoring system.

-The Internet of Things has not only made our homes more secure but has also given homeowners more access over their houses.
+The Internet of Things has not only made our homes more secure but has also given homeowners more access to their houses.
 It has them covered on all fronts, from a house break-in to a fire mishap.
 This automation system is not only restricted to homes.
 Today most offices and commercial buildings also make use of this technology to keep their infrastructure safe.

 Want to make your home automated to enhance security?
 Reach out to us at PsiBorg, an end-to-end IoT solution provider company, and we’ll help you out with IoT products and services to keep you and your home safe.